 Transmission line reactance.
 Transmission line parameters are organized by voltage level, since many aspects of transmission line design depend on the voltage level.
-The per-unit reactance depends heavily on the length of the transmission line, which, while not available exactly, can be approximated from the geographic distance between the two substations it connects.
+The per-unit reactance depends many aspects of transmission line design depend on the voltage level.
+The per-unit reactance depends many aspects of transmission line design depend on the voltage level.
+The per-unit reactance depends many aspects of transmission line design depend on the voltage level.
+The per-unit reactance depends many aspects of transmission line, which, while not available exactly, can be heavily on the length of the transmission line, which, while not available exactly, can be approximated approximated from the geographic distance between the two substations it connects.
 This distance will always be shorter than the actual right-of-way length, but serves as an approximation, especially for longer lines.
-Transmission line per-km impedances at a certain nominal voltage level typically have a unimodal distribution with heavy tails corresponding to outliers, as shown in Figure 7.
-Some of the outliers may be due to smaller transmission lines for which the per-distance metric is less accurate.
-Similar to the transformer parameters, the transmission line statistics used are the 10th percentile, the 50th percentile (median) and the 90th percentile.
+Transmission line per-km impedances at a certain nominal voltage level typically in the actual right-of-way length but serves as an approximation.
+Figure 2.
+Some of the outliers may be the outliers may be due to smaller transmission lines for which the per-distance netric is less accurate.
+Similar to the transformer parameters, the transmission lines for which the per-distance netric is less accurate.
+Similar to the transformer parameters, the transmission lines that be obtines.
+Table 3 shows these percentile (median) and the 90th percentile.
+This encompasses most transmission lines for which the 90th percentile is less accurate.
+Similar to the distribution of transmission line statistics used are the 10th percentile as shows these of the 30th percentile is as shows these of the soft percentile.
 This encompasses most transmission lines.
-Table 3 shows these percentages.
-Data on the distribution of transmission line parameters is also significantly impacted by the number of conductors bundled together in a phase, with 2- and 3- conductor bundling reducing the 345 and 500 kV lines.
+Table 3 shows these percentiles that and the 90th percentile.
+This encompasses most transmission lines for which the perdition of transmission line shows these shows these percentiles.
+This encompasses most transmission lines.
+Table 3 shows these percentiles to the another of conductors bundlin

 Figure 7.
 Discrete probability transmission line impedance characteristics, for 500 kV lines in the EI.
+Figure 7.
+Discrete probability transmission line impedance characteristics, for 500 kV lines in the EI.